Iran government criticized over earthquake response

 The moderate conservative newspaper Asr-e Iran reported that a full 24 hours after the earthquake, some villages had not yet been visited by relief teams.

-“(Residents) say that most of the villages have been destroyed and still no tents have been sent, nor has any help been sent for the victims,” the paper said.
+“(Residents) say that most of the villages have been destroyed and still no tents have been sent, nor has any help been sent for the victims,” the report said.

-Three days after the twin quakes struck, most villages still had no electricity and drinking water, the official IRNA news agency reported.

-The quakes, with magnitudes of 6.4 and 6.3, struck East Azerbaijan province on Saturday afternoon, flattening villages and injuring thousands of people around the towns of Ahar, Varzaghan, and Harees, near the provincial capital Tabriz.
+Two large quakes with magnitudes of 6.4 and 6.3 struck East Azerbaijan province on Saturday afternoon, flattening villages and injuring thousands around the towns of Ahar, Varzaghan, and Harees, near the provincial capital of Tabriz.

-The first situation report from the U.N.
-Office for the Coordination of Humanitarian Affairs (OCHA) quoted Iranian officials as saying that up to 17,000 people had been displaced and were in need of shelter.

-“We’ve offered assistance to Iran through the U.N. resident coordinator.
-The (Iranian) Red Crescent is a very strong organization and the National Disaster Management Organization have told us for now that they are fine,” OCHA spokesman Jens Laerke told Reuters in Geneva.
+Officials said the emergency response to the disaster was rapid, even though relief teams were hampered by the remoteness of quake-hit villages.

-“We will rebuild these areas before the start of the winter,” Hassan Ghadami, an emergency management official in the Interior Ministry, told parliament, the IRNA news agency said.
+“We will rebuild these areas before the start of the winter,” Hassan Ghadami, an emergency management official in the Interior Ministry, told lawmakers on Monday, Iran’s state news agency IRNA reported.

-The mud-brick construction of many village buildings was to blame for the wide destruction, Ghadami said.
+The mud-brick construction of many village buildings was to blame for the wide destruction, he said.

-Regional governor Alireza Beigi said the government had plans to build 20,000 quake-proof houses in the affected areas, the Mehr news agency reported.
+“Relief forces were dispatched in a normal and natural way and they were dispatched to the affected areas quickly,” Ghadami was quoted as saying by Iranian agencies.

 Reza Sheibani, a Tabriz resident who owns a 24-hour pharmacy in Ahar, told Reuters by telephone that the government had acted well in deploying security forces to ensure public order in the panicked hours after the quakes.

-Ahmadinejad left, as planned, on Monday morning for Saudi Arabia to attend a meeting of the Organization of Islamic Cooperation (OIC) expected to focus on the crisis in Syria.
+President Mahmoud Ahmadinejad left as planned on Monday morning for Saudi Arabia, where he is to attend a meeting of the Organization of Islamic Cooperation (OIC) expected to focus on the crisis in Syria.

 But his overseas trip exposed him to criticism at home that he was not showing empathy with the disaster victims.